Lebanese University: Honorary doctorates

 In 2009, the Lebanese University started awarding honorary doctorates to Lebanese personalities.

 Mission

 The Lebanese University is the only public institution in Lebanon carrying out the functions of the public higher education with its various majors and degrees, scientific research, and continuous training.

+The Lebanese University is well known for providing low-cost education to citizens; done with cheap tuition fees.

 Rankings and reputation

 In the 2024 QS World University Rankings, the Lebanese University ranks 577 worldwide, a record-high after being placed 701–750 in 2021.